avilesjf/synthv-scripts/README.md

 ## groups-scripts
 Especially made to help using group of notes inside the Synthesizer V Studio Pro editor (Dreamtonics).
+Also copy/paste all automation parameters corresponding to the selected notes.

 ## lyrics-scripts
 Extracting lyrics easier to save all lyrics of a song.